 Melatonin is a hormone produced by the pineal gland in response to darkness.
 It is generated naturally when our system is working properly.

 Melatonin levels rise in the evening, helping us feel sleepy and promoting deeper, more restful sleep.
 In the morning, melatonin levels drop as daylight increases, helping us feel more alert and awake.

 There is some research suggesting a relationship between melatonin production and insulin resistance.
 Insulin resistance describes a condition when the body’s cells become less responsive to insulin … a hormone that helps regulate blood sugar levels.

 Insulin resistance has been linked to weight gain and difficulty losing weight.
-Here are a few key points to consider:
+Here are more weight loss tips for women that you need to consider: